isc-projects/kea/doc/sphinx/kea-messages.rst

     GSS-TKEY exchange received a response with answer class: %1.

 Logged at debug log level 40.
-This debug message indicates that GSS-TKEY exchange received a response with specified answer class.
+This debug message indicates that the GSS-TKEY exchange received a response with specified answer class.

 TKEY_EXCHANGE_FAILED_TO_VERIFY